– Pancreatic Cancer Survivor Martin Inderbitzin – The Lessons, The Hardships and Becoming a Triathlete –

 There are certain things in life I would never wish upon anyone.
 Cancer is one of them.
 I stumbled upon Martin through his TEDx talk: My Survival story – What I learned from having cancer.
 It was something that touched me greatly, and one that I would recommend anyone to watch.

-Cancer means coming face to face with your own death – tasting what it feels like.
-While I have never had to face cancer myself, nor go through it with anyone in my family, the experience of losing my own father at a young age forced me into asking certain questions about life you will rarely do if you don’t come face to face with that very real experience of death.
-This interview with Martin was a very compelling one for me, as the lessons Martin learnt from surviving pancreatic cancer and his rollercoaster ride in battling it were ones I felt resonated a lot with me.
+This interview with Martin was a very compelling one for me, as the lessons Martin learned from surviving pancreatic cancer and his rollercoaster ride in battling it were ones I felt resonated a lot with me.
 While without a doubt experiencing death is scary, painful and lonely, there is a beauty and truth about life that can also be found by facing such suffering.
 In this episode, we touch upon these topics and the rollercoaster of emotions, events and changes Martin went through; why he decided to run a triathlon while still being treated for cancer, and how My Survival Story, a project to help inspire other people who are currently battling cancer, came to exist.

 This is an interview to be listened to, talked about, and shared.
 Please enjoy this episode with pancreatic cancer survivor Martin Inderbitzin.